johnny353535/yoi/docs/_pages/elements/accordion.md

 | Modifiers      | `-`                                                                         |

 ### Basic Example

-This is how a basic accordion looks like and how you write the markup:
+This is how a basic `.accordion` looks like and how you write the markup:

 ```html
 <!-- example -->